 Rosa Parks was tired of injustice the day she refused to give up her seat on the bus.
 Introduce her to students by reading Rosa by Nikki Giovanni.
 Have students each write a poem celebrating the bravery in her action.

 The South was not the only place that had a slave population.
 Slavery existed in the northern states, too.
 Visit the New York Historical Society's "Slavery in New York" exhibit online, which explores the vital role the slave trade played in making New York one of the wealthiest cities in the world.
 Have students discuss what New York might be like today without this history.

 Nikki Grimes authored Barack Obama: Son of Promise, Child of Hope prior to President Obama's November 2008 election.
 Discuss the concept of hope, which is a central theme of Grimes's book, with your class.
 Then have each child create a small hope box out of cardstock.
 Fill the boxes with hopeful messages and affirmations.

 Wow your class with stats about Jesse Owens, the first American in Olympic track and field history to win four gold medals in a single Olympics.
 Have kids use math to determine how many meters per second he ran during his gold-medal races.

 A Baseball Great

-Read Myron Uhlberg’s book Dad, Jackie, and Me, the story of a white man and his deaf father who vigorously supported Jackie Robinson in 1947 when he became the first African-American baseball player in the major leagues.
-After reading the book and the author’s note, discuss the ways in which Robinson and Uhlberg’s father overcame prejudice to prove their abilities to others.
-If you have a document camera, consider projecting the images from the end pages, which contain original newspaper clippings about Robinson.
+Read Myron Uhlberg's book Dad, Jackie, and Me, the story of a white man and his deaf father who vigorously supported Jackie Robinson in 1947 when he became the first African American baseball player in the major leagues.
+After reading the book and the author's note, discuss the ways in which Robinson and Uhlberg's father overcame prejudice to prove their abilities to others.
+Consider projecting the images from the end pages, which contain original newspaper clippings about Robinson.